 Businesses in the retail, hospitality and leisure sectors and nurseries in England do not have to pay businesses rates for the 2020 to 2021 tax year.

 All businesses in the retail, hospitality and leisure sectors will not have to pay business rates, irrespective of their rateable value, for 2020-21 tax year, the first three months of 2021-22 tax year and 66% of business rates bills for the rest of the 2021-22 tax year – that’s every single shop, pub, theatre, music venue, restaurant, and any other business in the retail, hospitality or leisure sectors.

 The Additional Restrictions Grant is available through Gosport Borough Council and Fareham Borough Council for businesses that were required to close or severely impacted by restrictions, but were not eligible for the Local Restrictions Support Grants.

 HMRC has a set up a new helpline to support businesses and self-employed people who are concerned about not being able to pay their tax due to coronavirus.
 The helpline number is 0800 024 1222.

 Coronavirus Job Retention Scheme

-Government grants will cover 80 per cent of the salary of retained workers up to a total of £2,500 a month – above the median income.
+The Coronavirus Job Retention Scheme – which covers 80 per cent of the salary of retained workers up to a total of £2,500 a month – has been extended until the 30th September 2021.